sighjs/sigh/README.md

 ## Why write another one

-* gulp is really cool but some simple operations such as merging two streams together whilst retaining source maps is still not possible.
+* gulp is really cool but some simple operations such as merging two streams together whilst retaining source maps doesn't seem to be possible.
-* Plumber: would be great if it did what it promised.
-But it [won't watch your files](https://github.com/plumberjs/plumber-glob/issues/12), [sometimes just freezes](https://github.com/plumberjs/plumber-all/issues/9) and [loses column information](https://github.com/plumberjs/mercator/pull/6).
+* Plumber: could be great but it [won't watch your files](https://github.com/plumberjs/plumber-glob/issues/12), [sometimes just freezes](https://github.com/plumberjs/plumber-all/issues/9) and [loses column information](https://github.com/plumberjs/mercator/pull/6).
 * Gobble is really cool and inspired a bunch of this, but I thought the design could be simplified by using arrays of resources as the pipeline payload rather than having exceptions in the code for various plugins.
-Gobble has only recently added support for source maps whereas sigh has been built with them as a first class citizen.
 * Broccoli is pretty cool but... no source maps.
-Unforgiveable!
-Also not convinced on the use of trees.

 ## Using sigh